tvlearn/tvo/README.md

 ## Installing PyTorch with MPI support
-This step is optional and might only be relevant for large scale applications of the algorithms.
+This step is optional and only relevant for large scale applications of the algorithms.

 First, you need to install MPI (please consult the official documentation of [mpi4py](https://mpi4py.readthedocs.io/en/stable/install.html) and [MPICH](https://www.mpich.org/documentation/guides/) if you need help), e.g. via:
 ```